-Knowing what makes Generation C different, will make sure you are able to appeal to the traits that define them.
+Knowing what makes Generation C different will make sure you can appeal to the traits that define them.

 1. Introducing Generation C

-Generation C is a uniquely defined group that gathers together all those who are “connected consumers”.
-While this label seems to indicate that Generation C falls within the same parameters we use to define Millennials, ‘Gen C’ is not bound by age.
-It is a psychographic (as opposed to a demographic) group that is bound by values, interests, personality traits, attitudes, and lifestyles.
+Generation C is a uniquely defined generation that gathers all those who are “connected consumers”.
+This label makes it seems that Generation C falls into the same definition as Millennials.
+But ‘Gen C’ is not bound by age.

 Members of Generation C are “digital natives” who have integrated technology into every aspect of their daily routine.
 They turn to the internet instinctively and extensively to do any number of things.